 All calculations are based on the percentage of students at each school who achieve at a certain level or experience a particular opportunity.
 Therefore, each indicator has the ability to meaningfully differentiate among schools.
-Furthermore, the calculations are consistent across all schools within a grade band, allowing for the indicators to be comparable and statewide.
+Furthermore, the calculations are consistent across all schools within a grade band, as all calculations are performed consistently at the state level, allowing for the indicators to be comparable and statewide.
+All indicators use data from statewide, uniform data collection systems that incorporate rigorous checks and require LEA superintendent certification.
+Additionally, the Governor's Office of Student Achievement (GOSA) audits academic information submitted to the GaDOE annually.
+All indicators are valid for their purposes and reliable in their measurement, as demonstrated by 1) the research documented for each indicator, 2) the standardized definitions and calculations for each indicator, and 3) the consistent, statewide data collection procedures.

 Each indicator will be reported for all students and for each subgroup of students.
 All of the indicators at each school, for each grade band, will be weighted equally and combined to provide the overall Readiness score.

-Literacy (ES, MS, HS) is measured by the percentage of students demonstrating reading comprehension at or above the lower bound of the College & Career Ready "Stretch" Lexile Band for each grade level or course.
-The lower bound for applicable grades and courses are included in the table below.
+Literacy (ES, MS, HS) is measured by the percentage of students demonstrating reading comprehension at or above the mid-point of the College & Career Ready "Stretch" Lexile Band for each tested grade level or course.
+Lexile scores are derived from the state English language arts assessments, ensuring the indicator is valid, reliable, and comparable statewide.
+The mid-points for applicable grades and courses are included in the table below.